Posted by Kasten on 4th May 2021

 From the main K10 dashbboard, click on the Policies card.
 There should be no policies visible at this point.

-Click Create New Policy
+Click Create New Policy and:

 - Give the policy a name (e.g., `backup-mysql)